Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Localized sensitivity analysis for reconstructions in electrostatics

 \subsection{Electrostatic transmission problem and layer-potential operators}

 We introduce the electrostatic transmission problem and the associated layer-potential operators.
 Consider an open connected domain $D$ with a $\mathcal{C}^{2,\alpha}$, $0<\alpha<1$, boundary $\partial D$ and a connected complement $\mathbb{R}^d\backslash\overline{D}$, $d\geq 2$.
 Physically, $D$ is the support of an inhomogeneous dielectric inclusion.
-Let $\varepsilon_c$ and $\varepsilon_m$ be two positive constants, signifying the electric permittivities.
+Let $\gamma_c$ and $\gamma_m$ be two positive constants, signifying the electric permittivities.
 Consider a medium configuration as follows,

-where and also in what follows, $\chi$ stands for the characteristic function of a domain.
-Let $u_0$ be a given harmonic function that signifies a probing field of the inclusion $D$.
+where in what follows, $\chi$ stands for the characteristic function of a domain.
+Let $u_0$ be a given harmonic function that signifies a probing field for the inclusion $D$.
 The electrostatic transmission problem is given for a potential field $u\in H_{loc}^1(\mathbb{R}^d)$ as follows, \beqn